-Compare other organizations' goals with your own goals and capabilities to determine the best partners to engage.
-Identify people and organizations that could make influential and positive contributions to your Recovery Month coalition.
-Locate State or local chapter affiliates of prominent national prevention, treatment, and recovery support organizations.
-Refer to the "Single State Agency Directory" in this toolkit for State and local services, as well as the Recovery Month "Prevention, Treatment, and Recovery Resources" list for national organizations, and the Recovery Month "Planning Partners" list for organizations dedicated to the Recovery Month effort.
+What organizations or individuals closely support this coalition’s goals and intended outcomes?
+Identify people and organizations that will make influential and positive contributions to a Recovery Month coalition.
+Search for those affiliated with state or local chapters of prominent national prevention, treatment, and recovery support organizations, as well as other individuals that can make a difference in the community.
+Refer to the “Single-State Agency Directory” in this toolkit for state and local services, as well as the “Prevention, Treatment, and Recovery Resources” list for national organizations, and the “Planning Partners” section for organizations dedicated to the Recovery Month effort.

-Also, search online for recent news in your area about mental and/or substance use disorders, and see who is involved in the discussions on these issues.
-Include a broad list of organizations, and partner with law enforcement and other social and educational agencies.
-Organizations and systems that have the resources and expertise needed to build a successful coalition around mental and/or substance use disorders include:
+Are local organizations or behavioral health-focused coalitions already active in this area?
+Monitor the news for recent stories about mental and/or substance use disorders, and observe organizations or individuals who are involved in the discussions on these issues.
+Organizations that may have the resources and expertise needed to build a successful coalition around mental and/or substance use disorders are included in the following list:

 - Adult independent-living communities;